Veterinary Clinical Services

 |Health Specialties Professors||25.9%||$97,370|

-Average salaries range from $105,000 to $122,000 for careers related to veterinary clinical services.
+Veterinary Clinical Services majors often go into careers where salaries can range from $105,240 to $122,320 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

-Amount of Education Required for Veterinary Clinical Services Major Jobs
+Amount of Education Required for Careers Related to Veterinary Clinical Services

 Some careers associated with veterinary clinical services require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.